chrisdcs/LAMA-Learned-Alternating-Minimization-Algorithm/README.md

 ## Dataset
 The two dataset used for experiments in the paper are provided in this [GoogleDrive](https://drive.google.com/drive/folders/1anmVzTOJqrhFJ68go8EkOi5qZJrfMoez?usp=share_link).

+(This link only has raw data, they need to be properly processed for training and testing in LAMA.
+More details coming soon.)

 ## Training (Cleaning up Code & Coming soon)

 ## Demo (Cleaning up Code & Coming soon)